lance-kluge/NFLGameML/README.md

 ## TRAIN VS TESTING DATA

-Originally I wanted to use just one season to test and the rest to train (from 2005 onwards).
+Originally I wanted to use just one season to test and the rest to train (from 2005 onwards) but eventually I end up switching to testing on the 2023 and 2024 season after model 1.
+I did this just to get double the games we need to predict so we get a better sense of how accurate the model is going to be on seasons (and games) that it has not seen yet in its training phase.

-I chose these two cutoffs as for 1, the game of football does actually change over time.
-These past decade or two has started to let passing attacks shine when compared to (relatively) more run focused offenses.
-The 2005 cutoff was chosen fairly arbitrarily but that was when some of the oldest qbs still in the league were drafted Aaron Rodgers.
+I chose the 2005 cutoff because the game of football does actually change over time.
+This past decade or two has started to let passing attacks shine when compared to (relatively) more run focused offenses.
+The 2005 cutoff was chosen fairly arbitrarily but that was when f the oldest qbs still in the league were drafted Aaron Rodgers so it felt fair.

-This gives a nice balance of still being closer to the modern game, but also giving enough training data to use.
+This gave a nice balance of still being closer to the modern game, but also giving enough training data to use.

-I end up switching to testing on the 2023 and 2024 season after model 1 just to get double of games we need to predict so we get a better sense of how accurate the model is going to be on seasons (and games) that it has not seen yet in its training phase.

 ---

 ## FIRST MODEL

-Onto the modeling part of the project and we first start out doing zero transformation and including about 50 columns in the model.
+Onto the modeling part of the project and we first start out doing zero transformations and including about 50 columns in the model.

 - Accuracy: **~59%**
-- Comparison: just picking the home team every single time = **57%**
+- Comparison: historically just picking the home team every single time = **57%**

-It was sloppy and not very well thought out, but a nice confidence boost that I was going to be able to be better than just picking the home team all the time.
+It was sloppy and not very well thought out, but a nice confidence boost that I was going to be able to be more accurate than just picking the home team all the time.

 ---